epsteinlib/epsteinlib/README.md

 ### in Julia

-The Julia library `EpsteinLib.jl` by [David Gómez-Castro](https://github.com/dgomezcastro) and [Jonathan K. Busse](https://github.com/JoKaBus) can be used independently of our build system.
+The Julia wrapper `EpsteinLib.jl` by [David Gómez-Castro](https://github.com/dgomezcastro) and [Jonathan K. Busse](https://github.com/JoKaBus) can be used independently of our build system.
 A minimal example computing the Madelung constant is available in `examples/julia/lattice_sum.jl`, and installation instructions can be found in the [repository](https://github.com/epsteinlib/EpsteinLib.jl).

 ### in Mathematica